 The signal from the engine’s camshaft position sensor is the main source of information for all engine speed-related statistics in many contemporary automobiles.

 PCM uses the camshaft position sensor information to adjust the fuel ignition timing and fuel injection system timing.
-When your PCM detects a wrong signal from the cam sensor, it triggers the P0341 code.
+When your PCM detects a wrong signal from the Bank 1 camshaft position sensor, it triggers the P0341 code.

 Causes of the P0341 Code